 Devastating Strikes & Burninations on Demand

 The all-forward gun arrangement on Jean Bart means that her guns are almost always going to be at the ready when a target of opportunity arises.
 Her Main Battery Reload Booster guarantees she’ll have the right shells loaded.
-Moreover, her consumable all but guarantees she’ll be able to take two bites (or more) of the apple before they’re able to correct their mistake.
+Moreover, her consumable makes it very likely she’ll be able to take two bites of the apple before they’re able to correct their mistake.
 It cannot be understated how disgustingly powerful this consumable is in the right hands.

 Jean Bart may not have the same raw damage output of her peers over time, but she has all of the tools, between gun arrangement, precision, penetration and reload time to make her guns far more devastating in the short term.
 This emphasizes a battleship’s strengths — overwhelming alpha strikes.
 Jean Bart is better equipped to deal them more often than any of her contemporaries.